Kjili/boardgame-quickrules/root.rst

   | birds are wild and match any suit
   | cards can be used for their suit marked on the upper left corner of the card to trigger effects

+Place a Warrior
+  | whenever it says "place a warrior", take it from your supply

 Important general rules
 -----------------------